 - Bring baby wipes for cleaning grime off your feet before crawling into bed, wiping sweat from face and back of neck, and quick hand cleaning.
 Keep them in a cooler for even more refreshing cleanups in hot weather.

 - Replenish the ice in your cooler daily.
 Chuck any meat/egg/dairy items that are more than 3 days old or haven’t been iced as often as they should.
-Block ice lasts longer than cube; the Coopers’ store sells both.
-Keep your cooler out of the sun to make the ice last even longer.
+The Coopers’ store sells ice, and there are urchins (kids) who will deliver to your camp for a fee.
+Keep your cooler out of the sun to make the ice last longer.
 Since the sun moves over the course of the day, cover the cooler if you don’t want to have to move it twice daily.
 A cloth cover will do, or you can put it under a table covered in a tablecloth.
 Bonus: it looks more medieval!

 Things to do